Sodium-vapor lamp: "White" high pressure sodium lamp

+Electrical parameters of white sodium lamps

 Theory of operation

 An amalgam of metallic sodium and mercury lies at the coolest part of the lamp and provides the sodium and mercury vapor that is needed to draw an arc.
 The temperature of the amalgam is determined to a great extent by lamp power.
 The higher the lamp power, the higher will be the amalgam temperature.
 The higher the temperature of the amalgam, the higher will be the mercury and sodium vapor pressures in the lamp and the higher will be the terminal voltage.
 As the temperature rises, the constant current and increasing voltage consumes increasing energy until the operating level of power is reached.
 For a given voltage, there are generally three modes of operation: